This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Don’t scoop the flour with a measuring cup.
-Instead, stir the flour first to loosen it and then spoon it into a dry measuring cup and level it off using the flat edge of a knife.
+• Measure Flour Accurately: Don’t scoop directly from the bag.
+Loosen the flour, spoon it into a dry measuring cup, and level it off with a knife.

 Frequently Asked Questions